Jennifer and Christine

 Jennifer and Christine did the WOMA training course together a few years ago.
 They now work together with another friend in their house making clothes, soft furnishings and bags.

-Christine has one daughter, Joan pictured below.
+Christine has one daughter, Joan.
 Joan has just done her O’levels and wants to carry on in school and do her A’levels.

 Dorothy Achieng Ngeso